You’re at the end of your rope. You’ve tried every diet, every “healthy eating” plan, every magic shake under the sun.

 But you’re sitting in your little corner, staring at the menu.
 Looking at all the things you “can’t” have.

 You “shouldn’t” eat this.
-(You wonder– what does the Bible say about food you should not eat?)
+(That makes you wonder– what does the Bible say about food you should not eat?)

 You “should” eat that.